-The deity, Rishi, and metre, are the same; but in the last stanza INDRA is associated with PARVATA.
+The deity, Rishi, and metre, are the same ; but in the last stanza INDRA is associated with PARVATA.

-1. (Possessed of) former opulence, MAGHAVAN, Varga XXI. (through the bounty); protected, Indra, by thee, may we overcome those who are arrayed in (hostile) hosts: may we anticipate (our) assailants.
-(The sacrifice) of to-day being nigh, speak encouragingly b Rishtam na yaman, like one wearied on the road; towards whom evil designs may be entertained by robbers, durmatischaurádivishayá.
+1. (Possessed of) former opulence, MAGHAVAN, (through thy bounty); protected, INDRA, by thee, may we overcome those who are arrayed in (hostile) hosts: may we anticipate (our) assailants.
+(The sacrifice) of to-day being nigh, speak encouragingly to the presenter of the libation : May we bring together at this rite (suitable offerings and praises) to thee, the victor in war; worshipping thee, the victor in war.